Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 Customer Support & Onboarding

-Like I’ve mentioned in other reviews, customer support is a tough issue to evaluate in any industry.
-Instead of looking at whether or not customer support is “good” – I try to see what their priority is with customer support as a company.
+As I’ve mentioned in other reviews, customer support is tough to evaluate in any industry.
+Instead of looking at whether or not customer support is “good,” – I try to determine if a company prioritizes the customer experience.

 Do they actively invest in resources and channels?
 Do they try to upsell?
 Do they look to cut costs?